ssarfraz/QuoVadisTAD/resources/processed_datasets/readme.md

 # Datasets
 We use the following multivariate and univariate datasets, see the paper for more details.
-For the purpose of consistant benchmarking and evaluation, we provide the prepared datasets downloadable from this [Download Link](https://bwsyncandshare.kit.edu/s/YixoyiHx2xf8yZ9).

 ## SMD Datasets